Coming up with an Italy itinerary is no easy task.

 This is one of the most scenic parts of Italy, and you are bound to fall in love with it.
 The villages of Cinque Terre – Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore – are a sight to behold!
 Once there, you can enjoy several activities.
 Most people go there to hike from one village to the other (the most famous trail is Sentiero Azzurro); but you can also enjoy a day at the beach; go wine tasting; and gorge on all the local food.

 HOW TO GET THERE: Cinque Terre is best reached by train.
 It will take you around 1 hour and 10 minutes to get from Pisa Central Station to Riomaggiore (you need to change in La Spezia), the first of the 5 villages of Cinque Terre.
+There are direct trains to Monterosso.
 Check out the train timetable and get tickets in advance here.

 Where to Stay in Cinque Terre